Analysis / RahXephon

 - Itsuki=Gendo: The bespectacled lead scientist that has a special relationship with the Mysterious Waif.
 A relationship that turns out to be very.....complicated.
 The Hot Scientist working under him has feelings for him, but his heart belongs to someone else- someone he lost a long time ago.
 Speaks cryptically about whatís happening in the plot from time to time.

 - Watari=Fuyutsuki/Gendo: The older, more personable sub commander that's frequently seen at the side of the main commander.
 Is later revealed to be the protagonist's father and wears some kind of eye accessory.

-- Maya=Yui/Gendo: The parental figure that the protagonist has personal issues with, stemming from Parental Neglect.
-Despite this, itís later revealed that she genuinely cares about him and has been subtly laying the groundwork for him to fulfill his role in determining the fate of the world.
+- Maya=Yui/Gendo: The protagonist's mother-figure and the parent he has personal issues with, stemming from Parental Neglect.
+Despite this, itís later revealed that she genuinely cares about him and has been laying the groundwork for him to fulfill his role in determining the fate of the world.